 I began to hyperventilate from fear and exhaustion.
 There was a team above me with a camera crew filming for the Discovery Channel watching the drama unfold.
 The leader of this team began to yell hysterically, telling me what to do.
 I was too exhausted to do anything.
 As he continued to shout instructions, I told him that I appreciate his concern, but I know what I need to do to get back to safety.
 I just need time to compose myself and summon the energy to remove myself from this perilous predicament.
 After a few moments, I felt stronger, regained my composure and jerked my feet under me, all the while hoping my figure 8 would hold me in place on the fixed line.
 It did.
 With my feet under me, I was able to spider crawl back to safety.
 I will never forget that moment.

 Several hours later, we arrived at Camp 2 on the west shoulder of Mt.
 Everest.
 The following day we descended to Base Camp.
 By the time I arrived at Base Camp it was deserted as most of the teams had left in advance of the storm.
 The storm raged on for another week, leaving me stranded in my tent until it was safe to begin the descent to Lukla for the flight back to Kathmandu.

-You can view a 3-part video of my 2009 expedition, along with the post-climb bungee jump, on my website.
+You can view a 3-part video of my 2009 expedition, along with the post-climb bungee jump, in the Gallery on my website.